Figure Out Your Bullshit

 1. Realize Why You Suck

+Take accountability for yourself, and your situation, regardless of how you got there.
+There is no growth without humility — no improvement without its pain.
 Stop letting your ego embarrass you.
-Take accountability for yourself, and your situation, regardless of how you got there.
-There is no growth without humility -- no improvement without it's pain.

 "Real knowledge is to know the extent of one's ignorance." -Confucious